 Are there any medical facilities or personnel on board your vessels?

 Our crew is trained in both First Aid and CPR and there are First Aid supplies on board.

 Will I get seasick?

 The areas and waters we travel are mostly protected.
-The Pacific Bear is a refurbished fishing vessel, perfect for traveling the rugged coast.
-It is a very sturdy boat weighing 80 tonnes.
+Both our vessels are very sturdy and perfect for traveling the rugged coast.
 Seasickness medication is kept on board our boat, if needed.
 If you are prone to seasickness or traveling with children, you should consult your physician prior to your departure.
 The captain will update you when there might be extra motion so you can take the medication in enough time to be effective.

 Are your vessels wheelchair accessible?